stillmatic/tournaments/writeup.md

 The ultimate goal of "regular season" tournaments is to earn a bid to the "championship" tournament, the Tournament of Champions.
 These are allocated to tournaments roughly on the basis of tournament size and strength; the effect is that tournaments with more bids attract stronger teams.
 The bids are set up so that teams who make it to a given round of the tournament get the bid, e.g. octafinals means 16 bids, semifinals is 4 bids, etc. A perverse result of this bid system is that rounds after the bid round are treated as unimportant - teams routinely forfeit rounds or run less serious arguments - but the bid round and rounds before have enormous strategic investment.

-A previous study of the Swiss-style tournament, and specifically its power-matching procedure, claimed that ranks based on team winrates did not match ranks based on team speaker points.
-Speaker points are assigned by judges and intended to reflect a debater's performance within the round, with higher scores better.
-Variation in the points is to be expected, just as there is variation in if teams beat each other.

 This setup leads us to consider the efficacy of the Swiss-tournament design, in this instance.